Edricklam123/hkcert_ctf_2022/Clipboard/Clipboard.md

 volatility.exe -f "Windows 7 x64.mem" --profile=Win7SP1x64_23418 procdump -p 2356 --dump-dir .
 ```

-After that I also tried different ways of dumping the memory of `wordpad.exe` to see if there is any luck, but turns out that I missed my luck at the very beginning.
+After that I also tried different ways, for example `filescan` and dumping the memory of `wordpad.exe` to see if there is any luck, but turns out that I missed my luck at the very beginning.
+I have attached the files in the (./data) folder, you may have a look at them.

 ## Reference